brianguenter/Benchmarks/Readme.md

 The problems test the ability to compute Jacobians, Hessians, and to exploit sparsity in the derivative.
 The last problem `ODE` also compares the AD algorithms to a hand optimized Jacobian.

+I have done my best to make the benchmarks fair but some of these algorithms have complicated calling API's.
+It is not always easy to figure out the most efficient way to compute the derivative.
+If you spot an error or see a way to make an algorithm more efficient create a PR and I'll update the code and results.

 1. **Rosenbrock**.
 Compute the gradient and the Hessian of the rosenbrock function:

 ```